Nitins715/Nitins715/README.md

 > **"How does this actually work?"**

-That question has led me down the rabbit hole of Artificial Intelligence, Software Engineering, and building intelligent systems.
+That question is what drives the way I learn and build.

-Whether it's understanding how an LLM reasons, designing scalable APIs, or deploying production-ready applications, I enjoy exploring what happens beneath the surface.
+Whether it's understanding how an LLM reasons, understanding data and business, or deploying production-ready applications, I enjoy exploring what happens beneath the surface.

 For me, every project is more than another GitHub repository—it's an opportunity to experiment, learn, fail, improve, and build something better than before.